 Table of Contents

 Introduction 1.
-Your Country(s) Need You: The Case for a Global Analysis of Military Recruitment Promotion.
+Your Country(ies) Need You: The Case for a Global Analysis of Military Recruitment Promotion.
 2. Your Media Need You!
-How Recruiters Use Advertising, Public Relations and Propaganda Block One: Recruitment in an Era of Total War 3.
+How Recruiters Use Advertising, Public Relations and Propaganda Part I: Recruitment in an Era of Total War 3.
 Why Africans in British Empire Territories Joined the Colours, 1914-1918.
-4. National Aspirations against War Fatigue: Uses and Mechanisms of Mobilising Propaganda in World War One Greece.
+4. National Aspirations against War Fatigue: Uses and Mechanisms of Mobilising Propaganda in World War I Greece.
 5. Winning the battle to lose the war: The Call to Arms recruiting campaign in Australia 1916.
 6. It takes a good woman to sell a good war: The use of women in World War One US propaganda posters.
 7. 'A Place for Everyone, and Everyone Must Find the Right Place': Recruitment to British Civil Defence, 1937-44.
-Block Two: Recruitment at a Time of Cold War 8.
+Part II: Recruitment at a Time of Cold War 8.
 ‘It’s Like a Good School, Only Better’: Recruiting Boys to the British Armed Forces under the First Attlee Government, 1946-50.
 9. Eastern Europe’s Reluctant Soldiers: Recruitment to the Armies of the Warsaw Pact, 1956-1991.
 10. ‘The Army Just Sees Green’: Utopian Meritocracy, Diversity, and United States Army Recruitment in the 1970s.
-Block Three: Recruitment in the Digital Age 11.
+Part III: Recruitment in the Digital Age 11.
 Canadian Military Public Affairs and Recruitment in an Age of Social Media Platforms.
 12. ‘Life is Wonderful because of the Military’: People’s Liberation Army Recruitment Campaigns in Contemporary China.
 13. The Caliphate Wants You!
 Conflating Islam and Islamist Ideology in Islamic State of Iraq and Syria Recruitment Propaganda and Western Media Reporting.
 Conclusion 14.
 Narratives of Service, Sacrifice and Security: Reflecting on the Global Legacy of Military Recruitment Campaigns

 Thomas Bivins is the John L. Hulteng Chair in Media Ethics and the head of the Graduate Certificate Program in Communication Ethics in the School of Journalism and Communication at the University of Oregon.
-Before entering academia, he spent six years as a broadcast specialist in Armed Forces Radio and Television and has worked in advertising, corporate public relations, and as a graphic designer and editorial cartoonist.
+Before entering academia, he spent six years as a broadcast specialist in armed forces radio and television and has worked in advertising and corporate public relations and as a graphic designer and editorial cartoonist.
 He is the author of numerous research articles on media ethics and several college texts.